top of page

 We act as a release site for rehabilitated raptors and other animals.

-It is not uncommon to see the raccoons and opossums enjoying supper on our deck as we feed several of them to keep them from bothering other wildlife.
+It is not uncommon to see the raccoons and opossums enjoying supper on the Co-Founder's deck as they feed several of them to keep them from bothering other wildlife.

 Drawing of Cat